Of course, I wasn’t always a restoration artist, I did have a childhood…

-Besides all the usual kid type things, I started work fairly young.
+Besides all the usual kid type things, I started to work at a fairly young age.
 I was introduced to the art of target marking at the local rifle range.
-In fact it was Bisley Rifle Ranges, the home of the NRA, the National Rifle Association.
+In fact, it was Bisley Rifle Ranges, the home of the NRA, the National Rifle Association.
 Security is quite tight there now but back then it was a more relaxed place.
 You could enter the site through holes in the fence and short cut across the grounds to get where you needed to be.
-10 years or so earlier in the 70’s i’ve seen video of it even more relaxed.
-Children wandering about on shooting line eating ice cream, no ear defenders and unsupervised!
+10 years or so earlier in the 70’s I’ve seen a video of it even more relaxed.
+Children wandering about on the shooting line eating ice cream, no ear defenders and unsupervised!

 Younger smaller children would work “Century” the name for the range that can host 100 to 600 yards.
 The older taller children could work “Stickledown” where the range was up to 1200 Yards.

 Below is a photo looking up from the first set of targets on “century” towards the clock tower.
 The clock tower can be seen from both ranges although you’d need a scope to see it from the farthest ends of the range.

 Stickledown was where I spent much of my time marking targets in all weathers watching the face of the target and staring into the sandbank, waiting for the “crack” of the bullet through the canvas.
 I can tell you many stories from the 10 years I worked the “Butts.” (the end of the range where the targets are).
 Another shot below shows Stickledown butts.

 I even worked here whilst in college to pay my way through my education.
 Throughout the years working the butts I picked up some unusual skills along the way, fire breathing and juggling!